Meet your trainers

-Jack Kuklinski is a fourth-year undergraduate student at UC Davis pursuing a BS in animal science with a specialization in companion and captive animals.
-He has worked with the Yolo county SPCA for two and a half years as a dog behavior intern and is most interested in helping fearful dogs, especially those afraid of new people like his own pup, Gracie.
+Jack is a fourth-year undergraduate student at UC Davis.
+He is pursuing a BS in animal science with a specialization in companion and captive animals.
+Jack worked with the Yolo county SPCA for two and a half years as a dog behavior intern and is most interested in helping fearful dogs.
+He is especially enthusiastic about those afraid of new people like his own pup, Gracie.

-Born and raised in Hong Kong, Danielle has been around all sorts of animals and worked them with them her whole life.
+Danielle was born and raised in Hong Kong.
+She has been around animals and worked them with them her whole life.
 She realized her passion of working with animals at the age of 6 when she rode a horse for the first time.
-As a recent graduate in Animal Science from UC Davis, Danielle is currently working on her veterinary technician license, in the aspect towards animal behavior in a clinical setting.
+As a recent graduate in Animal Science from UC Davis, Danielle is currently working on her veterinary technician license.
 She hopes to practice fear free handling/training in a broader sense and educate others in it as well.
-As of right now, Danielle is an active intern/volunteer with the Yolo County SPCA and helps care for the dogs and cats, including giving medications and vaccinations to the foster animals.
-She also volunteers as a foster parent for the SPCA all year-round, helping to potty train the young puppies under her care and training them in basic manners like sit and down.
+Danielle is an active intern/volunteer with the Yolo County SPCA and helps care for the dogs and cats.
+Her duties include giving medications and vaccinations to the foster animals.
+She also volunteers as a foster parent for the SPCA all year-round.
+She helps to potty train the young puppies under her care and trains them in basic manners like "sit" and "down".

 Consumer protection warning: Dog training is an unregulated industry.
 There are no minimum educational requirements.
 The American Veterinary Society for Animal Behavior has published the following position statements to guide dog owners in choosing a trainer: